ramonmarrero/katacoda-scenarios/aws-cdk-intro/step4.md

-At this moment, the app does not do anything at all because the stack does not contain any resources defined.
+At this moment, the app does nothing at all because the stack does not contain any resources defined.

 So, let's define a new AWS resource.